codeforamerica/tofu-modules-aws-fargate-service/README.md

 An optional map of secrets to be injected as environment variables into the container.
-The key is the name of the environment variable, and the value is the identifier and key of a secret, seperated by ":".
+The key is the name of the environment variable, and the value is the identifier and key of a secret, separated by `:`.
 The identifier may be the name of a secret defined using [secrets_manager_secrets], or the full ARN of an existing secret.
 For example: